gabrielweyer/azure-functions-telemetry/README.md

 func start
 ```

-The Function Apps run on fixed ports locally so that you can run all four at the same time:
+The Function Apps run on fixed ports locally so that you can run all four Functions at the same time:

 - Default `v3`: `7071`
 - Default `v4`: `7073`